Best Gaming Keyboard - The Ultimate Guide

 Best wireless mechanical keyboard

-With wireless peripherals becoming more and more common it’s kind of strange to see that there aren’t that many options for people who want a wireless mechanical keyboard.
-Logitech’s G613 is a product that fills that niche, and it does it well.
+With wireless peripherals becoming more and more common it's kind of strange to see that there aren't that many options for people who want a wireless mechanical keyboard that performs just as well as a wired board.
+Logitech's G915 TKL is a product that fills that niche, and it does it well.
+Note that there is also a full-size version available, but we listed the TKL version because we find that to be a size that's better suited for gaming.

 Redragon Kumara K552